Fingersoft

 Fingersoft is a Finnish video game developer based in Oulu.
-Fingersoft is one of the most northern game studios in the world, located just 170km south of the Arctic Circle.
 It is best known for the mobile games Hill Climb Racing and Hill Climb Racing 2, which together have over 2 billion installations.

 History

-In late 2011, Toni Fingerroos had to make a choice between job hunting and establishing his own business, since all funds reserved for the development of a new game for Sony PlayStation had been spent.
-He made a bet with himself and started developing mobile applications for Android devices.
-He worked alone and published new applications every couple of days to see if they would take off.
+In late 2011, Toni Fingerroos started developing mobile applications for Android devices.
 He established Fingersoft in 2012 together with his girlfriend and Teemu Närhi, who became the company's CEO.
-Fingerroos had come up with the company's name already at the age of 10, when developing his first game.
-The Rally 94 game could be played on his grandmother's old laptop.
 In February 2012 he published the Cartoon Camera app, which allowed users to edit their photos to look like sketches or drawings.
 The app quickly reached 10 million downloads.
 Fingersoft also published other camera applications that were downloaded tens of millions of times.